verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] Something that makes Jon Bon Jovi quake in his acid washed jeans.
 - [ ] I, absolutely, without apology, will admit that someone may have allegedly done so.
 - [ ] Everybody is a star of their own romantic comedy but they're full of shit.
+- [ ] One of the consoling features of the present is that soon it will be past.